melt-umn/ableC-lvars/README.md

 + Tidy up examples in parallel-examples, tidy up header file
 + Change "show" back to "display"?
 + Way to have get return actual value instead of activation set when frozen?
++ Check that arguments to lattice() are function pointers?

 #### LVars Functionality: